 Here are ten different eye shadow application styles:

-10. Glitter/Cut Glitter: Eye shadow with glitter applied all over the lid or concentrated in specific areas or applied with a precise, cut-crease technique for added sparkle.
+8. Cut-Out: Negative space created by applying eye shadow in a specific shape or pattern, leaving some areas bare.
+9. Graphic: Bold, geometric shapes or lines created with eye shadow for a high-impact, artistic look.
+10. Glitter/Cut Glitter: Eye shadow with glitter applied all over the lid or concentrated in specific areas or applied with a precise, cut-crease technique for added sparkle. https://youtu.be/LT74vDc9dW4?si=pvs4h4jH-PBKq62V

 Business Opportunity

+Are you someone who has a passion for hair?
 Do you like to help people look good and maintain self-confidence?

 Do you love doing makeovers?